 My first lesson was the worst.
 On the teaching course, you spend hours preparing a lesson.
 My first lesson I had 2 minutes to find the page and then I was off in front of students looking at me and hoping to learn something.

+When Czechs ask for a teacher from an English Speaking country, they are usually at a higher level.
+Beginners lessons are normally 75% in Czech, because of explanations.
 Anything from Intermediate level upwards can be completely in English, but you have to slow down and keep it simple.
 I’ve taught Elementary students, but it’s tough explaining grammar.
 Quite often these students will tire of a native speaker and ask for a change.
 Don’t despair, it’s nothing personal, it’s tough for them at this level to speak nothing but English at this stage.

 Teaching can be very rewarding, a real ego boost when they laugh at your jokes, or better still when you can see they’ve picked something up.